Skip to main content

 (3) "ASAM" means the American society of addiction medicine;

-(4) "Withdrawal management" or "detoxification" is a set of medical interventions aimed at managing the acute physical symptoms of intoxication and withdrawal.
-Detoxification denotes a clearing of toxins from the body of the patient who is acutely intoxicated and/or dependent on a substance of abuse.
-Withdrawal management seeks to minimize the physical harm caused by the intoxication and withdrawal of a substance of abuse.
-Withdrawal management occurs when the patient has a substance use disorder and either evidence of the characteristic withdrawal syndrome produced by withdrawal from that substance, or evidence that supports the expectation that such syndrome would develop without the provision of detoxification services.
-Withdrawal management alone does not constitute substance abuse treatment or rehabilitation.
+(4) "Withdrawal management" is a set of medical interventions aimed at managing the acute physical symptoms of intoxication and withdrawal.
+Withdrawal management occurs when the patient has a substance use disorder and either evidence of the characteristic withdrawal syndrome produced by withdrawal from that substance, or evidence that supports the expectation that such syndrome would develop without the provision of medical withdrawal management services.
+Withdrawal management alone does not constitute completed substance use disorder treatment or rehabilitation.

-(B) A clinical nurse specialist, certified nurse midwife or certified nurse practitioner who holds a current valid advanced practice registered nurse license may provide ambulatory detoxification consistent with this rule if the advanced practice registered nurse:
+(B) A clinical nurse specialist, certified nurse midwife or certified nurse practitioner who holds a current valid advanced practice registered nurse license may provide ambulatory withdrawal management consistent with this rule if the advanced practice registered nurse:

 (1) Only provides withdrawal management in collaboration with a physician who provides withdrawal management as part of the physician's normal course of practice and with whom the advanced practice registered nurse has a current standard care arrangement;